 • Analyze keywords, phrases and links for better SEO efforts.

-• Try and shift your KPI goals if you initial one failed, for example, if you didn’t end up getting any product sales, perhaps aim for product awareness and impressions.
+• Try and shift your KPI goals if your initial one failed, for example, if you didn’t end up getting any product sales, perhaps aim for product awareness and impressions.

 • Make occasional alterations and tweaks to your campaign, landing pages, hashtags and call-to-actions.

-• Repeat your campaign using the same influencer and customize it to various events and occasion.
+• Repeat your campaign using the same influencer and customize it to various events and occasions.

 Take your campaigns to the next level